andykillen/wordpress-tools/readme.md

 1 **DNS Prefetch** is about requesting external DNS resources earlier in the HTML script before the actual script request.

+2 **Remove WP Admin Bar** removes the admin bar from the front end.  horrible thing!
+So oftern screws up other code.

 OK, it's very light on the ground at the moment, but as and when I make more or strip them out of previous projects, I'll add them here.